quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

         s: sympy.physics.quantum.IdentityOperator() * s for s in H.free_symbols
         if not isinstance(s, sympy.physics.quantum.Operator)
     })
-    # Choose an order of Fermionic operators (or should we ask for it?
+    # Choose an order of fermionic operators
     fermions = [
         s for s in H.free_symbols
         if (